neo4j/github-action-traceability/README.md

 ## For Maintainers

-You need to commit the lib/index.js artifact because that is what the Github Action will end up using.
+You need to commit the lib/index.js artifact because that is what the GitHub Action will end up using.
 There is currently no CI for this project, please manually ensure everything works before opening a PR.

 ### yarn clean